 Car insurance companies consider numerous factors when setting premiums.
 Here are a few ways to secure lower rates:

 Compare car insurance quotes.
-The top two ways to lower premiums are shopping around and comparing car insurance costs before buying a car, according to Triple-I. Online auto insurance quote-comparison tools make it easy to get multiple quotes.
+The top two ways to lower premiums are shopping around and comparing car insurance costs before buying a car.
+Online auto insurance quote-comparison tools make it easy to get multiple quotes.

 Maintain a good driving record.
 Your driving history has a huge effect on your premiums.
 Drivers with a clean record pay 7% below average, while drivers with a DUI pay 67% above average, according to Insurify data.
 Practice safe driving habits by staying alert and focused, and avoid risky behaviors like multitasking, speeding, and driving while impaired.